raihnkhalid/logincrud_page/README.md

 # loginpage
-School assignment: create a login page using PHP and Mysql.
+School assignment: create a login page using PHP and Mysql, Also have a simple CRUD page.